AdilWadhwania/Java-Tutorials/README.md

 # Java-Tutorials
-I will add the code of all the core java concept that I practice and as well teach on my youtube channel
+I will add the code of all the core java concept that I practice and  teach on my youtube channel